tharren12/Group_8_Final_Project/README.md

 - Unemployment rate sourced from Bureau of Labour Statistics
 - Quality of Life Indexes sourced from Numbeo

-The Machine Learning extract and the above metrics were brought together and merged to create an input file for the dashboard and brough into Tableau.
+The Machine Learning extract and the above metrics were brought together and merged to create an input file for the dashboard and brought into Tableau.

 ![image](https://user-images.githubusercontent.com/92001105/162638814-a8910016-5b06-433d-8623-8447acb45f1f.png)